 Goodbye Yellow Brick Road is also the backdrop for Elton John’s current “Farewell Yellow Brick Road” tour which kicked off in 2018 and is slated to run for a couple more years.
-And with Elton the subject of the hit biopic Rocket Man, here are seven cool things about “GYBR.”
+Here are seven cool things about “GYBR.”

 1) Considering how huge Elton was at this time, here’s a stat for you: at one point, he was responsible for 3 percent of ALL the records sold…across the entire planet.
 GYBR topped the charts for eight weeks and sold over 30 million copies.

 2)Working titles for the album included Vodka and Tonics and Silent Movies, Talking Pictures.